New Zealand in one word: Paradise ! Roadtripping through New Zealand in one word: EPIC !!!

 Of all the hotels, our most memorable stay was at the Hilton in Queenstown.
 It was albeit a bit far from Queenstown’s main town center.
-However, since Queenstown tends to get a bit touristy, it was good to come back to a hotel away from the bustling crowd after a long day of exploring the city.
+However, since Queenstown tends to get a bit touristy, it was good to come back to a hotel away from the bustling crowd.
 Another hotel we absolutely loved was Peppers’ Clearwater Resort in Christchurch.
 Again, a bit far from the downtown, but with the rooms overlooking the lake and golf course, it was perfect to relax and unwind after two weeks of driving around the country.

 The rooms at Edgewater Resort in Wanaka were a bit dated, but the property was absolutely stunning.